 Art competitions can be a great way to develop your confidence, your career, and even your own understanding of your art.
 They are like stepping stones in your artistic journey.
 You get a chance to showcase your works in front of an esteemed jury and gain recognition for your talent.

 Even if you don’t secure a position at an art competition, there will be a whole lot to take away from this journey that can help one grow and evolve as an artist.
 But what is the right way to enter an art competition?
 What are the best ways to make sure that your work is seen among the countless other entrants?

-As we gear up for the 32nd Chelsea International Fine Art Competition, we decided to publish material that will be of use to artists across the globe who are looking for such opportunities to advance their artistic career.
+As part of our annual preparations for the Chelsea International Fine Art Competition, we decided to publish material that will be of use to artists across the globe who are looking for such opportunities to advance their artistic career.

 Selecting The Right Art Competition